Will Bayern team-mates Manuel Neuer and Lennart Karl link up again at the World Cup this summer?

 Noah Atubolu

-Freiburg's Atubolu actually boasts a better shots-to-saves ratio than Manuel Neuer this season – 64.2 per cent to the Bayern legend’s 60.5 – and was Nagelsmann’s choice to replace Baumann in October when the Hoffenheim veteran was forced to withdraw through illness.
-The 23-year-old has significant international experience with Germany’s U21 squad too, having made 22 appearances – could this summer be when he makes the step up?
+Freiburg's Atubolu was Nagelsmann’s choice to replace Baumann in October when the Hoffenheim veteran was forced to withdraw through illness.
+The 23-year-old has significant international experience with Germany’s U21 squad too, having made 22 appearances – and has certainly done his cause no harm by helping Freiburg to reach the UEFA Europa League final.

 Watch: The best of Noah Atubolu